gz0329/Follow-Safety-Car/README.md

 ---
 The shape of safety car and competing cars are defined in the file `defs/leader.json` and `defs/follower.json` Users are welcomed to change the style, however, there is the risk of making the sensors stop working.
-Here is the link to a website which can help users to decide the shape and coordinates: https://www.math10.com/en/geometry/geogebra/geogebra.html
+Here is the link to a website which can help users to decide the shape and coordinates:<br />
+https://www.math10.com/en/geometry/geogebra/geogebra.html

 Stop/Run the Safety Car